 Observation: In contrast to Ezra, who leads the first procession going to the right (Neh 12:36), Nehemiah follows the second choir along with the other officials.
 He has organized the whole event, but he does not take the leading role in the celebration.
 This is a thanksgiving and dedication service to God, not to Nehemiah.
 The two choirs circle the city, walking on top of the wall, and end up at the temple.
 It is noteworthy that the choirs do NOT end up at the governor’s home.
 Nehemiah gives Ezra, the teacher of the law, a prominent place at the head of the first procession, but he does not seek the same for himself.

 The whole dedication ceremony is a public recognition that Jerusalem is now once more a holy city (see Neh.
 11:1, 18).
 As a holy city, it is now able to exclude the unholy, keep the Sabbath and preserve the worship of God as prescribed by the Law.
 Nehemiah sees his leadership as contributing to this higher purpose.
 The wall was not built as an end in and definitely not as a monument to Nehemiah’s leadership.
 Nehemiah does not want this celebration to be about him.
 It is not a public ceremony celebrating his leadership accomplishments or even an expression of the people’s gratitude for all his sacrifices and effort in helping to restore their city.

 Application: When leaders are successful, praise is given to God and everyone participates in the celebration.
 It not about the leader and his or her accomplishments, but about giving glory to God for what He has done for us.
 Our leadership must result in people praising God, and rejoicing in what God has done.
-May this image of Nehemiah following behind the choir be impressed upon my mind as I lead and train leaders in SEND.
+May this image of Nehemiah following behind the choir be impressed upon my mind as I lead and train leaders.